teimurjan/teimurjan.github.io.development/src/posts/svelte-as-an-spa-alternative.md

 </section>
 ```

-The form is absolutely complete and is ready for the production usage.
+Now the form is working as it has to.
+It can both show the errors and inform the user if the logging in has been succeeded.

 <div align="center">